isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-april.md

 ### <a name="summary"></a>Samenvatting

-Deze communicatie laat zien hoe u zich kunt voorbereiden op de wijzigingen die binnenkort worden doorgevoerd in het Open Licensing-programma.
+In deze communicatie wordt be informatie over het voorbereiden van de wijzigingen die binnenkort in het Open Licensing-programma worden doorgevoerd.

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep